 Makhana’s nutritional value comes from its high fiber content, low glycemic index, and low calories.
 It has almost negligible fat, making it a top choice among those who are enthusiastic about weight loss.
 Below are some key makhana nutrition facts that deserve your attention.

 The key facts about makhana’s nutrition prove that there are way too many benefits of this wholesome and understated superfood.
 With more and more people turning back to their roots and their grandmother’s kitchen secrets for health and beauty remedies, this forgotten food is gaining back its popularity.
+There are so many varieties and flavors of makhana online that you’ll be surprised.
 Thankfully, you can now spot packs of this wonder food while walking down the supermarket aisles.

-Here are some makhana benefits that are a must know:
+Here are some benefits of makhana (fox nut) that are a must know:

 Makhanas are a powerhouse of antioxidants.
 Kaempferol in them fights inflammation and harmful free radicals.
 This helps in wrinkle reduction and slowing down the aging process.
 It also reduces hair loss and premature greying.